Frequently Asked Questions

-Practising RNs and RN(NP)s are required to provide an estimate of how many hours you will work up to the end of 2016.
+Practising RNs and RN(NP)s are required to provide an estimate of how many hours you will work up to the end of 2017.
 This projection may require some calculations.
-You may claim actual hours worked including overtime.
-Sick time, vacation time or other time-off should not be included in this calculation.
+For information on what can and can’t be included, please see page 6 of our CCP Guide.

 - How many hours do I have to work to be eligible for registration renewal?